Skip to main content

 How to enable

 Web Search is enabled by default.
 If you have turned it off and want to re-enable it, go to Settings → Skills and toggle Web Search on.
+If Web Search is enabled but your selected provider model does not support it, sideBar falls back to its normal non-search response path and explains the fallback in the assistant response.

 Examples